gquittet/angular-11-tdd-with-animations-and-translation/README.md

   npm install @ngx-translate/http-loader --save
   ```

-- Set up a shared module to load translations and to use the `translate` pipe in each component:
+- Set up a shared module to load translations and to use the `translate` pipe in each component

   ```shell
   mkdir -p src/app/shared
   touch shared.module.ts
   ```

-- Put the following content in it:
+- Put the following content in it

   ```typescript
   import { NgModule } from "@angular/core";